 What if you’re (initially) motivated and take action, but then you sabotage your efforts?

-The other thing that can happen for human beings is not that they have one tension (or one rubber band) pulling them towards their goal, but they have two tensions, pulling them in opposite directions.
+The other thing that can happen for people is not that they have one tension (or one rubber band) pulling them towards their goal, but they have two tensions (or two rubber bands), pulling them in opposite directions.

-Take the example of those who struggle with losing weight and yo-yo dieting.
+Take the example of those who struggle with losing weight and are constantly engaged in yo-yo dieting.

 They constantly try new things to lose weight (or maybe the same strategy over and over), but it never works out.